semrush/intergalactic/website/docs/components/color-picker/color-picker.md

 ### Behavior

-- When you hover over an unselected marker, an outline appears around it with the same color as the selected marker, and the cursor changes to pointer.
+- When you hover over an unselected marker, an outline appears around it with color `--gray-200`, and the cursor changes to pointer.
 When hovering over unselected markers, the selected marker still has the outline.

 ![qwdqwd](static/cp-plaint+dd-trigger.png)

-- Standard marker color in the trigger if a color is selected in the range from 1 to 8: `$asphalt: #45575c`.
+- Standard marker color in the trigger if a color is selected in the range from 1 to 8: `--gray-200`.

   - If you select a color in the dropdown from the range of colors from 9 to 20, the color of the marker in the trigger is equal to the selected color.
 In the trigger, the marker has a stroke with the same color.
     ![Color plain dropdown select event](static/cp-plain-select-e.png)
   - If a dropdown color is selected from the range of colors from 1 to 8, the marker of the selected color is duplicated in both the dropdown and plain component.

     ![Selected color in the plain picker](static/cp-plain-select-states.png)

 - If the `Plain` type is used with a select, the title is not used inside the dropdown with the palette.
 However, the `Plain` component itself may have an optional title.
 If a title is used, we recommend using the name: "Select a color".
 - Dropdown closes when you click outside of its area, or when you click the trigger again.